Low Fat Country Pate

 Low Fat Recipe

 Elegant hostesses often served French pate as a first course at formal dinners.
-Today, this lower-fat version doubles nicely as an appetizer or picnic food.
+Today, this Low Fat Country Pate version doubles nicely as an appetizer or picnic food.

 8 ounces lean ground pork or beef